 Grade is a word pathologists use to describe the difference between abnormal cells and the normal, healthy cells they have replaced.

 The most common use for the word grade is to describe the difference between cancer cells and normal, healthy cells.
-However, pathologists also use the word grade to describe the changes seen in pre-cancerous and non-cancerous medical conditions.
+However, pathologists also use this word to describe the changes seen in pre-cancerous and non-cancerous medical conditions.